Here’s some stats about the busiest OngoingWorlds games so far this year, based on the number of posts between Jan – Sep

 The February summary game summary has been extended another week (it now ends on the 21st) due to the lack of submissions.
 I have only had one submission for the summary, that’s one game (not counting my own).
 Please submit a game for the summary, the original page with the submission form can be found here.
 Read More

 Come one come all to see the 2013 game summary!
 It’s been a good year at Ongoing Worlds, and a lot has gone on in our many games, including casino games you can play online when you register w88 account which is a great site to play some casino games and gamble online.
 So whether you’re here to find a new game, or read wombat casino review, or see what’s been going on in the games of you fellow Ongoing Worldings, I invite you to read the summaries and check out the games themselves!
+I would suggest you to play casino games at https://clubvip777.com/poker/ and chance to earn more money.
 Read More

 The final game summary of 2013 closes soon!
 If you want your game in the summary go to the original post here and fill out the form.